Taiwoogbonyomi/Food_Blog/README.md

 | Status | **Main Website - User Logged Out**
 |:-------:|:--------|
-| &check; | Typing in a incorrect URL on the page loads the 404 error page
+| &check; | Typing in an incorrect URL on the page loads the 404 error page
 | &check; | Pasting page that needs authentication loads a forbidden page
 | &check; | Clicking the nav logo loads the home page
 | &check; | Clicking the Home button on the nav bar loads the home page and lists all recipes
 | &check; | Clicking the Categories button on the nav bar lists all recipe categories
-| &check; | Clicking the Log In / Sign Up loads the sign up page
+| &check; | Clicking the Log In / Sign Up loads the login and sign up page
 | &check; | 6 recipes are rendered for the user on the pages before pagination kicks in
 | &check; | Clicking the View Recipe button on the a recipe card loads the recipe detail page
 | &check; | In the recipe detail view the user cannot create a comment, upvote or downvote